TeenLife

 5. What subject in high school did you find most challenging?

-Even if you’re an excellent student, there will be subjects that challenge you.
-Use this opportunity to show how you tackled the challenge (tutoring, one-on-one with the teacher, study groups, etc.).
-This shows colleges that even if you face difficulty in a college course, you know how to get help. ers in advance of the interview.
-The interviewer will appreciate if you know the name of the college radio station or a student organization that you’d like to become involved with.
+Even excellent students face challenging subjects in high school.
+Use this opportunity to show how you tackled that challenge (tutoring, one-on-one with the teacher, study groups, etc.), which shows colleges that even if you face difficulty in a college course, you know how to get help.

 6. Why do you want to attend this college?

 Use this question to reveal something about yourself that they might not know.
-Don’t state the obvious and say—because it’s a top-tiered college, or they have majors that interest you, or your parents went there.
-Walk the interviewer through the thought process you took when selecting the college.
-This will communicate what’s important to you and show them what you value, why you want to attend their college, and what you hope to gain from an education there.
+Avoid stating the obvious (it's a top-tier school, your parents went there, etc.).
+Walk the interviewer through your thought process on choosing this college.
+This approach communicates what you value and what you hope to gain from the community and your education there.

 7. Who do you most admire?

-When interviewers ask this question they are trying to learn something about you through the person you admire most.
-It says something about you so it’s important to explain your choice.
-It’s not enough just to give a name, you need to know something about the person and why they inspire you.
-Don’t be frivolous with this question, it shows what you value most in a person and how you will model your success based on that person’s admirable attributes.
+Interviewers want to learn something about you through the person you admire most, so explain your choice in some detail.
+Show why they inspire you, what you value from that person and your relationship, and how you may model your success based on that person’s admirable attributes.

 8. What is your favorite book and why?

-They are not looking for a book report.
-What they want to learn is more about who you are from the books you read, which are an indicator of your interests, beliefs, goals, likes and dislikes.
-Did the book make you think differently or cause you to take action?
-How did you relate to a particular character or setting?
-It doesn’t have to be a literary classic, but you should be ready to explain why you love it.
+Don't give a book report!
+Sharing this answer gives the interviewer a glimpse into who you are — your interests, beliefs, goals, likes and dislikes.
+Did the book make you think differently or motivate you to take action?
+Did you relate to a certain character or setting in a particular way?
+Your book doesn’t have to be a literary classic but be ready to explain why you love it.

 9. How have you been a leader or displayed leadership?

-Don’t list off a bunch of titles and positions.
-Focus on one specific leadership position and give detail to show the depth of your commitment.
-Cite concrete accomplishments like organizing a drive to gather toys for the Ronald McDonald House or enlisting a group of volunteers to teach senior citizens how to use social media.
+Instead of listing a bunch of titles and positions, focus on one specific leadership position and give details to show the depth of your commitment.
+Cite concrete accomplishments (like organizing a drive to gather toys for the Ronald McDonald House or enlisting a group of volunteers to teach senior citizens how to use social media).
 Remember that you don’t have to hold an office or title or elected position to be a leader.
 Describing how you organized something or motivated a group of people is just as impressive.
-Leadership isn’t communicated by titles, but by action.
+Actions, not titles, show leadership.

 You can draw from many different types of challenges: academic, personal, work, goals, tragedy, and even an ethical dilemma.
-This question is designed to determine what type of problem solver you are; college is about developing critical thinking and problem-solving skills.
-The answer to this question will help the interviewer see that you have demonstrated these abilities by overcoming a challenge.
+Because so much of college focuses on developing critical thinking and problem-solving skills, this question is designed to determine what type of problem-solver you are.
+Your answer will help the interviewer understand your approach to overcoming challenges you've faced.

 Back to top